Hawley-SibbettL/TGVinv/README.md

 TGV inversion favours piecewise affine (blocky regions separated by linear gradients) behaviour, allowing both smooth and sharp contrasts to be captured by the inversion.

-Note that this code contains an additional copyright notice and license contained with in the souce folder which carries forward from the original distribution.
+Note that this code contains an additional copyright notice and license contained with in the source folder which carries forward from the original distribution.

 References of original IP4DI code: